bobheadxi/bobheadxi.github.io/about.md

 On Sundays, Robert tends to a small indoor garden that he has been setting up, growing plants in used jam jars left over from his excessive strawberry jam consumption.
 He also has a soft spot for mountains, trees, and gifs that loop.

 <img src="https://68.media.tumblr.com/f951837326bdcfd98d3c2cead3a1f04b/tumblr_p6rtkzXYNX1rg86u5o1_1280.gif" >

+## Reviews

+> Friendly, patient, and helpful!
+Also happy to see Robert nudge the team in order to keep our pace up.
+Drawing out the application's architecture on the whiteboard was extremely helpful. [...]
+Great use of emojis, and impressive technical skillset!
+- Anonymous